Live Resin vs Rosin: Which Is Right for You?

 live resin vs rosin compared

-• Other processes use a method that includes water and ice, which helps preserve the trichome structure as it is separated from the plant material; this end result is called ice water hash.
+• Other processes use a method that includes water and ice, which helps preserve the trichome structure as it is separated from the plant material; this result is called ice water hash.
 This sifted material is then put into a micron bag and placed in a rosin press, where it is put under heat and pressure to concentrate the cannabinoids and terpenes.

 • You can also place the plant material in a micron bag and head straight to adding heat and pressure, resulting in less product with more impurities, such as plant material and dirt.